Attractions

 Kodachrome Basin State Park

-Walk along the trails to view large specimens of petrified wood and dinosaur bones.
-The park is popular for hiking, camping, picnicking and fishing.
+Explore Escalante Petrified Forest State Park, known for its remarkable prehistoric treasures.
+Walk along the trails to view large specimens of petrified wood and even fossilized dinosaur bones.
+This park is a popular spot for outdoor activities, including hiking through the unique landscape, camping, picnicking, and fishing.

 Anasazi Indian Village State Park